biendata-com/kdd2020_phase2_sample/README.md

    This is by far the simpliest way of setting up your docker with a base image comes with nvidia driver and CUDA support.
    The driver version is 440.33.01 and CUDA version is 11.0.
-   If you have a specific version of driver and/or CUDA in your project, you will have to find a way to install it from scrach.
+   If you have a specific version of driver and/or CUDA in your project, you have to find a way to install it from scrach.

        RUN apt-get update
        RUN apt-get -y install python3